 About me, my methods and Callimuir

 I am Carrie Harrold and I provide dog training services in the Aberdeen area.
 I am APDT (Association of Pet Dog Trainers) qualified and have studied The Canine Mind and Dogwise with COAPE (Centre of Applied Pet Ethology).
 I have been assessed and awarded membership of the APDT.
-I have also been accepted as a member of the Pet Professional Network (PPN) the first international business support organisation for force free pet professionals.
 I am also fully insured and holder of a current Canine First Aid Certificate (Rhodes2Safety) so that your dogs are in safe hands.

 Dog trainer can be a bit of a misleading title.
 I am really a people trainer, as I train people to train their dogs.
 Like so many trainers out there, I have the experience and knowledge, and even some pieces of paper with qualifications on.
 But what about the human side of training?